parkerlreed/ultrashit/README.md

 * Drag and drop
 * A very handsome bootlogo by Team Xecuter and GaryOPA
 * The latest and best homebrew from blawar
+* Always boot payload.bin from root of sd, even reboot-to-payload!
 * **and much more!**

 ## How to use